Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Field data example

 \subsubsection{Target of interest 2}

-Here we choose another target.
-This target is located between depths of $2100m$ and $2600m$ and lateral extension from $7000m$ to $10000m$ as shown in Figure~\ref{fig:vel2}.
+Here, we choose another target.
+This target is located between depths of $2100$ m and $2600$ m and lateral extension from $7000$ m to $10000$ m, as shown in Figure~\ref{fig:10}.
 Virtual sources and receivers are located at the upper boundary of this target area.

-Figure~\ref{fig:Mar_data2} shows the observed, and predicted data, and the residuals of the Marchenko double-focused approach.
-Figure~\ref{fig:Conv_data2} shows the same for the conventional double-focused approach.
+Figure~\ref{fig:11} shows the 'observed', and predicted data with corresponding residuals of the Marchenko double-focusing approach.
+Figure~\ref{fig:12} shows the same for the conventional double-focusing approach.

-Moreover, Figure~\ref{fig:Mar_conv_comp2} shows the LSRTM images of the target-oriented algorithm with Marchenko and conventional double-focusing.
-The black arrows and ellipse indicate the internal multiple reflections that are suppressed by our method.
-Figure~\ref{fig:Mar_image2} shows the RTM and LSRTM images of the target-oriented algorithm with Marchenko double-focusing.
-The quality and resolution of the image are increased by the LSRTM algorithm.
+Moreover, Figure~\ref{fig:13} shows the LSRTM images of the target-oriented algorithm with Marchenko and conventional double-focusing.
+The red arrows, the red rectangle, and the red ellipse indicate the internal multiple reflections that our method suppresses.
+Figure~\ref{fig:14} shows the RTM and LSRTM images of the target-oriented algorithm with Marchenko double-focusing.
+The LSRTM algorithm increases the quality and resolution of the image.